 - Title 38 pay is included in the salary of this position and is based on the physician's experience and field of expertise.

-- NIH may repay certain outstanding Federally-insured student loans to facilitate the recruitment and retention of highly qualified people.
+- A newly appointed or reappointed individual may receive a recruitment incentive.
 Recipients will be determined on a case-by-case basis based on organizational need, specific case justification, and budget limitations.